-All the rage and it comes packing heat and a great backstory.
-Here’s my improved recipe.
+It’s all the rage, and it comes packing heat and a great backstory.
+There are many variations on the theme.
+Here’s my version.

-Lump it.
-Add 1/4 cup of milk to the flour and mix it lightly.
+Add one more bowl to the process.
+In it put the same amount of flour/cornstarch as my recipe with 1/4 cup of milk and mix it lightly.
 This makes it lumpy and those lumps stick to the chicken and make really crunchy shards.
-Tack them on when you dredge.
+Tack on the lumps when you dredge the chicken.

 Cut up the bird, dry brine it, flavor it, and then give it 30 minutes in the smoker.
 Then dredge and fry.

-It is not likely that you will have any chicken leftover, but you can bring leftovers back to life on the grill in the indirect zone at about 225°F for about 30 minutes, and then a few minutes over direct heat to make the breading crispy again.
+It is not likely that you will have any chicken leftover, but you can bring leftovers back to life on the grill in the indirect zone at about 225°F for about 30 minutes to reheat the meat, and then a few minutes over direct heat to crisp up the breading.

 Serve with: a cola or root beer.